Four years ago tonight, my wife woke me and said, “Your car was just hit out in the street.”

 Also known as revenge.

-So just stewing about “getting even” or “settling scores” or “us getting back at them” just makes angry people angrier and more miserable without providing any long-term benefit.
+Stewing about “getting even” or “settling scores” just makes angry people angrier and more miserable without providing any long-term benefit.
 Turns out that people who are good at distracting themselves away from thoughts of revenge after being offended are much less likely to remember the event in the first place.
 Further, if they do remember the event later, they’re much less likely to get stuck in useless distress.

 So rather than focusing on vengeance, I reminded myself of that old adage, “The best revenge is living well.”